Searching a Database of Source Codes Using Contextualized Code Search: Training the Model

 \section{Training the Model}

-We now wish to derive a tractable learning problem that will allow us to learn the model from data, and simultaneously realize two goals.
+We have two goals.
 First, we wish to make sure that the reverse encoder $Q(Z|\sY)$ is a reasonable proxy for $P(Z|\sY)$.
-Second, we wish to ensure that the log-likelihood of our data set is maximized.
-That is, that $\sum_i \log P(\sY_i | \sX_i, \theta)$ has a large value.
-The methods we use to do this are related to those employed by variational autoencoders \cite{vae} or conditional variational autoencoders \cite{conditional_vae}.
+Second, we wish to ensure that the log-likelihood of our data set is maximized and that $\sum_i \log P(\sY_i | \sX_i, \theta)$ has a large value.
 In the remainder of this section, we again drop the set of model parameters $\M$ when convenient to simplify the presentation.

-To begin our derivation, we note that we want the so-called ``reverse encoder'' $Q(Z|\sY)$ to closely match the true posterior $P(Z|\sY)$ for $\sY \sim P(Y)$.
+To begin, we note that we want the so-called ``reverse encoder'' $Q(Z|\sY)$ to closely match the true posterior $P(Z|\sY)$ for $\sY \sim P(Y)$.
 We can ensure this by minimizing the KL divergence between them.
 We begin our derivation of the learning problem by expanding this KL divergence.
 For a given $\sY$:

 Note that $P(Z|\sY)$ cannot be evaluated directly, as it is not one of the three distributions defined in the previous section.
 Hence, we expand it using Bayes' Rule:

 Expanding this further we have: